someweisguy/esp_dmx/README.md

 - `RDM_RESPONSE_TYPE_ACK` indicates that the responder has correctly received the controller message and is acting upon the request.
 - `RDM_RESPONSE_TYPE_ACK_OVERFLOW` indicates that the responder has correctly received the controller message and is acting upon the request, but there is more response data available than will fit in a single response packet.
 To receive the remaining information, controllers are able to send repeated requests to the same PID until the remaining information can fit in a single message.
 - `RDM_RESPONSE_TYPE_ACK_TIMER` indicates that the responder is unable to supply the requested GET information or SET confirmation within the required response time.
 When sending this response, responding devices include an estimated response time that must elapse before the responder can provide the required information.
 - `RDM_RESPONSE_TYPE_NACK_REASON` indicates that the responder is unable to reply with the requested GET information or unable to process the specified SET command.
 Responding devices must include a NACK reason code in their response.
-NACK reason codes are enumerated in the [rdm_types.h](src/rdm/types.h#L101) header.
+NACK reason codes are enumerated in the [appendix](#nack-reason-codes).

 Two additional response types are defined for this library.
 Responders will not send packets with these response types.
 These response types are included to assist users with processing RDM data.